 Local company developing technology to help future Army soldiers

-Huntsville based technology company Acrarithm will soon demonstrate how their products could help assist U.S. Army soldiers in battle.
+Huntsville based technology company Arcarithm will soon demonstrate how their products could help assist U.S. Army soldiers in battle.

-Acrarithm develops advanced artificial intelligence technology.
+Arcarithm develops advanced artificial intelligence technology.

 They work with several different commercial government agencies including the U.S. Army.